VarunBatraIT/TringTrong/README.md

 ###ToDo
-Some standard structuring will be required to return same type of structure everytime
+- Some standard structuring will be required to return same type of structure everytime
+- CPUs number configuration